roopekole/tsoha/documentation/usecases.md

 Please read Readme to learn about the application overview

+## Use case list

-1. Thesis writer use cases
+1. Thesis writer (i.e. student / author) use cases

 	1.1.
 Listing theses
 	- (All) users may search and view theses by